 About the Program

-The Climate Leaders Program for Professional Students at Harvard is a new student-led, faculty-advised program for Master's and professional doctorate students across all Harvard graduate schools, developed in partnership with the Harvard University Center for the Environment (HUCE).
+The Climate Leaders Program for Professional Students at Harvard is a new student-led, faculty-advised program for Masters and professional students across all Harvard graduate schools, developed in partnership with the Harvard University Center for the Environment (HUCE).

 This program provides students with a hands-on opportunity to engage with others across Harvard who share a professional interest in climate-related work, to mentor one another in their development as practitioners, and to develop professional skills and relationships that support their future careers.

 The program – which includes a weekend fall retreat at the Harvard Forest, dinners and workshops with leaders in the field, and a year-end event – will accept up to 40 Masters and professional students from at least 5 Harvard graduate schools, prioritizing students with a demonstrated interest in climate-related work.